Teaching Equivalent Fractions

 Fractions!
-For some of our precious kiddos, this word makes them quiver in their sneakers and want to barf all over the desk.
+For some of our kiddos, the term ‘equivalent fractions’ makes them quiver in their sneakers and want to barf all over the desk.
 It doesn’t have to be that way though.
-There are so many interactive, fun ways to learn and then practice fractions, I had to put a list together just for equivalent fractions.
+There are many interactive, fun ways to learn and then practice fractions.
+I just had to put a list together just for equivalent fractions, including a hands on equivalent fractions activity.

-Kids love food, and they understand food.
-When beginning your fraction unit why not pull out a Hershey bar or an orange.
+Teaching Fractions with Food-Kids love food, and they understand food.
+When beginning your fraction unit why not pull out a Hershey bar or an orange?
 It is a great way to not only teach what a fraction is, but also to introduce an equivalent fraction by having them share the food.
+Start your equivalent fractions lesson with some fun and colorful food, and you’ll have their attention!

-This is very similar to the first interactive notebook, but this time instead of fractional models you get number lines.
+Interactive notebook for teaching equivalent fractions with number lines.-This is very similar to the first interactive notebook, but this time instead of fractional models you get number lines.
 I love giving children as many ways to see a concept as I can.
-You never know which way will make the light go off!!!!
+You never know which way will make the lightbulb go on or prompt that “a-ha!” moment that is so fun to witness as a teacher.

-Again students need to see many different representations of fractions and how they are equivalent.
-I love this activity by Math Coach’s corner.
+Learning Resources Magnetic Rainbow Fraction Tiles-Many students need to see many different representations of fractions and how they are equivalent.
+I love this activity and it makes a great Amazon Wish List item if you do that and share with parents.
 Using Fraction Tiles the students work to figure out which fractions are equivalent.
 This “lesson” does not involve a ton of direct instruction, but the children are learning through exploring with manipulatives and making observations.
 That is the best type of learning.

-Number lines are a great way to build fraction sense, and they are also a fun way to teach equivalent fraction.
+Fractions on a Number Line-Number lines are a great way to build fraction sense, and they are also a fun way to teach equivalent fraction.
 While they are creating their number lines they are working on what numerators are, what denominators are, finding the LCM, and so much more.

-Pattern blocks are another great way to explore and learn about equivalent fractions.
+Pattern Blocks Task Cards-Pattern blocks are another great way to explore and learn about equivalent fractions.
 These task cards are a great place to go after children have a basic understanding of equivalent fractions.
 They will definitely get your kiddos thinking and problem-solving, and quickly reveal any misconceptions.

 Using visual models is a great way to build fraction sense, and helps children understand equivalent fractions better.
 This is a series that Math Geek Mama and I did together.
 It walks you through numerous ideas on helping children visualize fractions…not just memorize how to solve a problem.